scbrac/pyTDSserial/README.md

 pyTDSserial
 ===========

-Read channels from Tektronix oscilloscops of get a hardcopy via serial port
+Read channels from Tektronix oscilloscops or get a hardcopy via serial port